 Defect Clustering states “small number of the module contains most of the defects tested”.
 For example, if you open 100 different websites in Internet Explorer tabs, you will find that your computer gets extremely slow and sometimes gets crash.
 So you can make an assumption with little knowledge and experience that Internet Explorer may have an issue with heavy multitasking (more than one task at a time).
 After finding this, you will test Multi-tasking thoroughly because this module may have a number of defects.

 Even if you do defect clustering and keep testing critical modules you found during defect clustering process, eventually, same test case won’t be able to find more defects because you already have found possible defects.
 This principle is called Pesticide Paradox.

 Pesticide Paradox Definition “insects eventually build up resistance and the pesticide no longer works”.

-If we put more effort in testing and avoid Pesticide Paradox by adding revised and new test cases, still we cannot claim that product is 100% error free.
-(Testing shows presence of effect – 1st Principle).
+If we put more effort into testing and avoid Pesticide Paradox by adding revised and new test cases, still we cannot claim that the product is 100% error-free.
+(Testing shows the presence of effect – 1st Principle).

-It means testing is based on nature of software; the testing for a financial system would be different from testing of the educational system.
-The tester should have analytical skills to design test cases and testing procedure according to software’s domain.
+It means testing is based on the nature of software; the testing for a financial system would be different from testing the educational system.
+The tester should have analytical skills to design test cases and testing procedures according to the software’s domain.